The FPIES Online Learning Library

 them as they monitor and provide care for their patients living with FPIES.

 Join Co-Founder and Co-Director of The FPIES Foundation, Amanda LeFew, as she invites you to learn about various aspects of cooking with FPIES.
 From essential equipment to original recipe creation to interactive activities, this presentation will be sure to get the creative juices flowing!

-Joy Meyer shares with you how she makea hemp milk for her son who lives with Food Protein Induced Enterocolitis Syndrome (FPIES) and has multiple food allergy triggers.
-Hemp milk is a delicious and nutritious dairy-milk alternative!
+Joy Meyer shares with you how she makes hemp milk for her son who lives with Food Protein Induced Enterocolitis Syndrome (FPIES) and has multiple food allergy triggers.
+Hemp milk is a delicious and nutritious non-dairy milk alternative!

 In this “parent-to-parent” video, Amanda LeFew takes families through the process of building and implementing calm kits in order to foster coping skills for their children.

 Join Licensed Marriage Family Therapist and mom of a child with FPIES, Honor Genetski, as she explores how FPIES can impact family dynamics.
 She discusses seven key strategies to help your child affected by FPIES to better cope with this difficult diagnosis, and describes practical examples for putting these strategies in action in your own home.

 Honor Genetski, MFT, guides parents and caregivers through an exercise in self-care, emphasizing the importance of properly caring for ourselves in order to best care for our children.

 Join Dr. Nichole Huff, PhD, CFLE, as she explores ways to address special food needs with your child, as it relates to his/her own developmental level.
 An experienced professional and a parent to a child diagnosed with FPIES, Dr. Huff gives excellent insights for parents, caregivers and educators alike.
 You won’t want to miss this one!